Political culture of the United States: Research on the political culture of the US

 The political scientist Richard Ellis identified egalitarianism, individualism, and hierarchy as defining cultures in American political culture.
 These principal categories correspond closely with Elazar's classification.
 According to Ellis, each of these cultures lays claim to the ideals of equality and liberty articulated by John Locke, but what they are claiming is an only a piece of Locke, and one that is not necessarily consistent with the whole.

 Popular authors have found similar divisions within American political culture.
 Colin Woodard identified eleven “rival regional cultures,” while Joel Garreau identified nine.

 The social psychologist Peter J. Rentfrow led a research effort that generally supports Elazar's theory of political culture, while finding that psychological variables allow for a more fine-grained geographical analysis.
 His research on “psychological topography” was based on multiple samples of more than a million respondents.
 The researchers found “overwhelming evidence for regional variation across the United States on a range of key political, economic, social, and health indicators.”

+When compared to Europe, America's political culture is more conservative and religious.
+Gallup has found that self-identification as conservative or liberal among Americans since 1992 has remained relatively consistent.
+In 2025, it found "an average of 35% describing their political views as 'very conservative' or 'conservative,' 33% as 'moderate,' and 28% as 'very liberal' or 'liberal.'"
+It described the amount of people identifying as moderate decreasing from an average of 43% in 1992 to 33% in 2025, and those identifying as liberal increasing from 17% in 1992 to 25% in 2016, where they have since remained steady.
+On religion, Gallup found in 2018 that U.S. Christians (the largest religious group in the U.S.) and non-Christians were much more likely to state that they regularly pray, attend church services, and believe in God and it's power compared to Western Europeans.